expo/expo/docs/pages/build-reference/android-builds.md

    - Depending on the value of `builds.android.PROFILE_NAME.credentialsSource`, the credentials are obtained from either the local **credentials.json** file or from the EAS servers.
 If the `remote` mode is selected but no credentials exist yet, you're prompted to generate a new keystore.

-1. Additional step for **bare** projects: Check if the Android project is configured to be buildable on the EAS servers.

-   > In this step, EAS CLI checks whether `android/app/build.gradle` contains `apply from: "./eas-build.gradle"`.
-   > If the project is not configured, EAS CLI runs auto-configuration steps ([learn more below](#project-auto-configuration)).

-1. Create the tarball containing a copy of the repository.
+1. Create a tarball containing a copy of the repository.
 Actual behavior depends on the VCS workflow you are using.
 [Learn more here](https://expo.fyi/eas-vcs-workflow).
 1. Upload the project tarball to a private AWS S3 bucket and send the build request to EAS Build.

 ### Remote Steps